Fawazahfr/Continuous_Learning/Backend/Langs/Go.md

 <ins>Kubernetes and Docker</ins>: Docker and Kubernetes are both made with Go, and exemplify how the threading of Go can allow for marvelous backend apps and fluid app deployment in various circumstances, with many complex processes happening at the same time.
 The distrib. systems community has embraced Go.

+### Project Structures

+<ins>Internal Folder</ins>: Other than vendor folder, the only other special folder in Go; protects your business logic and disallows other projects from accessing this folder when they vendor your project.

 ## Lang Details

 ### Rules